UNICEF Case study

-For Unicef, the key creative challenge was ensuring that both the pledger and children were at the heart of the message, despite having very different situations, locations and needs.
+For UNICEF, the key creative challenge was ensuring that both the pledger and children were at the heart of the message, despite having very different situations, locations and needs.
 Therefore all creative ideas needed to have a clear, credible link between these worlds.

 Range of options

-We always provide a range ideas to clients, each encompassing a distinct creative direction.
-Four ideas were presented to Unicef, each with a concept, voiceover, visual references, budget and extension options.
+We always provide a range of ideas to clients, each encompassing a distinct creative direction.
+Four ideas were presented to UNICEF, each with a concept, voiceover, visual references, budget and extension options.
 They ranged from light and fun to inspiring and philosophical, with different emotional framings and narrative approaches, but every one had to pass the logical tests established in our initial analytical phase.

 All our pitched ideas have been budgeted and scheduled before they reach the client for consideration.
 This ensures that they are achievable, appropriate and the client has all the information they need to make an informed decision.
 This project took place in the first month of the COVID-19 lockdown, meaning there was a great deal of uncertainty as to what production activities would be possible.
 So we ensured that each creative concept could be achieved without the need for new footage or imagery.

 Consideration is also given to how the creative ideas will translate to other platforms.
-Unicef chose a multichannel approach, so we provided examples of how each idea could be used on social media and in print.
+UNICEF chose a multichannel approach, so we provided examples of how each idea could be used on social media and in print.
 Given the pandemic meant that no new photos or videos could be created, a strong unique visual style was essential to ensure cut-through on these additional platforms.

 Bringing it to life

 The combination of archive footage and animation needed for this film required particularly intricate planning.
-Through a detailed storyboarding process we mapped out each moment of the story, working closely with Unicef to refine and develop the script, before the elements were brought together, the voiceover was recorded and the final film came to life.
+Through a detailed storyboarding process we mapped out each moment of the story, working closely with UNICEF to refine and develop the script, before the elements were brought together, the voiceover was recorded and the final film came to life.

 During the first run of the TV commercial in September 2020, quantitative pre and post-wave trackers revealed: